Noncommutative Solitons and Quasideterminants: Noncommutative anti-self-dual Yang-Mills equations

 We note that the fields themselves take c-number values as usual and the differentiation and the integration for them are well-defined as usual, for example, $\del_\mu\star \del_\nu =\del_\mu\del_\nu,~$ and the wedge product of $\lambda=\lambda_\mu(x)dx^\mu$ and $\rho=\rho_\nu(x)dx^\nu$is $\lambda_\mu \star \rho_\nu dx^\mu\wedge dx^\nu$.

-Noncommutative gauge theories are defined in this way by imposing noncommutative version of gauge symmetry, where the gauge transformation is defined as follows:
+Noncommutative gauge theories are defined in this way by imposing noncommutative version of the gauge symmetry, where the gauge transformation is defined as follows:

-where $g$ is an element of the gauge group $G$ (The inverse is always supposed to mean in the sense of the star product in this article.)
+where $g$ is an element of the gauge group $G$ (The inverse is assumed to exist in the sense of the star product in this paper.)
 This is sometimes called the {\it star gauge transformation}.
-We note that because of noncommutativity, the commutator terms in field strength are always needed even when the gauge group is abelian in order to preserve the star gauge symmetry.
+We note that because of the noncommutativity, the commutator terms in field strength are always needed even when the gauge group is abelian in order to preserve the star gauge symmetry.
 This $U(1)$ part of the gauge group actually plays crucial roles in general.
-We note that because of noncommutativity of matrix elements, cyclic symmetry of traces is broken in general:
+We note that because of the noncommutativity of matrix elements, cyclic symmetry of traces is broken in general:

 Therefore, gauge invariant quantities becomes hard to define on noncommutative spaces.